sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 ## 1. Generate a unit test

 To ensure code quality and early bug detection, one of the most useful commands that Cody offers is **Generate unit tests**.
-It quickly helps you write a test code for any snippet that you have highlighted.
+It quickly helps you write test code for any snippet that you have highlighted.
 To generate a unit test for our example function:

 - Open the `date.js` file in VS Code
 - Highlight a code snippet that you'd like to test